Which rational double points occur on del Pezzo surfaces?: Classification of non-taut RDP del Pezzo surfaces of degree

-These equations have been simplified by Ito in \cite[Theorem 5.2.]{QuasiEllipticChar2} and they are as described in the second column of Table \ref{TableE6E7E8-char3}, where we only simplified the equation for 5.2.(e) in order to put the $D_6$ singularity at $(t,x,y)=(0,0,0)$.
+Note that $X$ is a quasi-elliptic surface.
+These equations have been simplified by Ito in \cite[Theorem 5.2.]{QuasiEllipticChar2} and they are as described in the second column of Table \ref{TableE6E7E8-char3}, where we only simplified the equation for 5.2.(e) in order to put the $D_6$ singularity at $(t,x,y)=(0,0,0)$. \end{proof}

 \begin{Example} Consider Lang's Type 5B. simplified as in the proof of Proposition \ref{Prop Equations-char2} and localized at the $D_6$ singularity at $t = x = y = 0$:

 Applying Proposition \ref{Prop dimension(def)}, we have